signalfx/splunk-otel-android/README.md

   Set/change the default polling interval for slow/frozen render detection.
   Default is 1000ms.
 Value must be positive.
 - `slowRenderingDetectionEnabled(boolean)` :
-  Disable the detection of slow frame renders (default is enabled).
+  Disables the detection of slow frame renders.
+Enabled by default.
 - `enableDiskBuffering()` :
   Enables the storage-based buffering of telemetry.
+This setting is useful when instrumenting applications that might work offline for extended periods of time.

 #### APIs provided by the `SplunkRum` instance: